www.thementawai.com

 Lines of Balance — Connecting Worlds

-The first and most important tattoo a Mentawai receives is the sarepak abak — a sacred mark that lays the foundation for all tattoos that follow.
+The first and most important tattoo a Mentawai man receives is the sarepak abak — a sacred mark that lays the foundation for all tattoos that follow.
 It embodies balance: between humans and animals, between the physical and spiritual realms, between the individual and the wider world.

 A horizontal line stretches across the shoulders.
 The left side represents the human realm; the right symbolizes the animal realm.
 For harmony to exist, the line must be perfectly level — a reminder that life depends on maintaining balance between the two.